-VDM operations are subject to environmental regulations under Commonwealth and State legislation.
+VDM's operations are subject to environmental regulations under the laws of the countries in which it operates.
 The Board believes that VDM has adequate systems in place for the management of its environmental requirements and is not aware of any breach of those environmental requirements as they apply to VDM.